‘Dampness only occurs in older properties, right?’

 - An escape of water: This may be from the fixed water apparatus or domestic appliance and, again, can occur in any property regardless of its age.

-It should also be considered that, since the vast increase in homes with full fill, retrofit, cavity wall insulation and the Winter of 2013/2014, there have been many occasions where the insulation has failed to prevent wind driven rain from crossing the cavity by capillary action and/or ‘bridges’ caused by dirty wall ties or builder’s debris within the cavities.
+It should also be considered that, since the vast increase in homes with full fill, retrofit, cavity wall insulation and the very wet and windy Winter of 2013/2014, there have been many occasions where the insulation has failed to prevent wind driven rain from crossing the cavity by capillary action and/or ‘bridges’ caused by dirty wall ties or builder’s debris within the cavities.

 Cavity trays, or lack of, can also be problematic and we have the required skills to identify defects relative to the same; it is important to understand that a ‘typical’ damp proofing contractor does not get involved in such issues.